Update a client workspace’s have list without actually copying any files.

 subsection describes two such situations.

 Force the flush.
 Perforce performs the flush even if the client workspace already has the file at the specified revision.
-If the file is writable, it is overwritten.

 For scripting purposes, perform the flush on a list of valid file arguments in full depot syntax with a valid revision number.